Mandy27/EatSmart/README.md

 # EatSmart
 ####Implemented Features:
 - Create Habit and add in Firebase database.
 (By Harrison)
+- Edit Habit and save in database (By Mandy)
 - Implemented Online Notification without using any library (By Mandy Ngo , Tyler Nguyen)

 ####Notes: